rohany/rohany.github.io/src/content/home.md

 # News

-* **May 2019** I started working as a software engineering intern at Cockroach Labs.
+* **May 2019:** I started working as a software engineering intern at Cockroach Labs.

-* **May 2019** I graduated from Carnegie Mellon.
+* **May 2019:** I completed my undergraduate at Carnegie Mellon University.

-* **May 2019** I presented my undergraduate senior thesis, entitled Disentanglement, Theory and Practice at Carnegie Mellon's Meeting of the Minds Conference.
+* **May 2019:** I presented my undergraduate senior thesis, entitled Disentanglement, Theory and Practice at Carnegie Mellon's Meeting of the Minds Conference.

-* **March 2019** Our paper, A Parallel Algorithm for Subgraph Isomorphism was accepted as a Brief Announcement to SPAA '19.
+* **March 2019:** Our paper, A Parallel Algorithm for Subgraph Isomorphism was accepted as a Brief Announcement to SPAA '19.